OpenArkStudio/ARK/Frame/Contrib/README.md

 # Contrib plugins

-Put your own plugins or `git clone ARK-Plugins` in this directory.
+Put frame plugins that must be used in this directory.